Ingela Jackson, MBACP (accred.), MA, Pg.Dip, Pg.Cert.

 I managed a counselling service for five years, and ran weekly psychosocial intervention groups and support groups, and was part of a team manning a national helpline for families struggling with addiction issues.

-I offer workshops on subjects such as shame, codependency, enabling behaviour, addiction issues, loss and grief, and lecture at Brighton University on the issues families of substance users face.
+I offer workshops on subjects such as shame, codependency, enabling behaviour, addiction issues, loss and grief, and have lectured at Brighton University on the issues families of substance users face.

 Accredited register membership